-Goal: To protect, preserve, or restore the quality and natural values and functions of inland and coastal wetlands and their buffers.
+GOAL | To protect, preserve, or restore the quality and natural values and functions of inland and coastal wetlands and their buffers.

-- Protect wetlands and their buffers from vegetation and grade changes - Protect wetlands from changes in hydrology - Protect wetlands from stormwater discharges - Promote the restoration of degraded wetland resource areas
+- 1.Locate development away from sensitive resource areas and habitats1.Protect wetlands and their buffers from vegetation and grade changes - 2.
+Preserve and protect2.
+Protect wetlands from changes in hydrology species it supports - 3.
+Protect wetlands from stormwater discharges use areas and vistas - 4.
+Promote the restoration of degraded wetland resource areas